FAQs for volunteers

 For further information on how clinical studies are managed in the UK please visit NHS Choices' webpage.

-For further information on Amyloid Plaques, Professor John O'Brien explains more in this video.
+Professor John O'Brien explains more about Amyloid Plaques in this video.

 APOE testing is not routinely available on the NHS, as some people may have the APOE4 gene and still never develop the disease.
 However, some people may be aware of whether they have it if they have taken a private genetic test or been told as part of a previous research study.

 Currently, APOE testing can be used in research settings to identify people who may have an increased genetic risk of developing Alzheimer's – these people carry a version of the gene called APOE4.
 This knowledge helps researchers look for early brain changes in study volunteers and compare the effectiveness of treatments for people with different versions of the APOE gene.
 Some researchers believe that APOE testing is useful for studying Alzheimer's disease risk in large groups of people, but not for determining any one person's risk.